US STOCKS-Wall Street closes with sharp gains after Fed's interest rate hike | Business

 US STOCKS-Wall Street closes with sharp gains after Fed's interest rate hike

-U.S. stocks ended sharply higher on Wednesday after the Federal Reserve delivered a widely expected interest-rate hike, and the S&P 500 recorded its biggest one-day percentage gain in nearly a year.
+U.S. stocks ended sharply higher on Wednesday after the Federal Reserve delivered a widely expected interest-rate hike, and the S&P 500 recorded its biggest one-day percentage gain in nearly two years.
 Stocks initially see-sawed after the announcement, then the indexes strengthened.

-U.S. stocks ended sharply higher on Wednesday after the Federal Reserve delivered a widely expected interest-rate hike, and the S&P 500 recorded its biggest one-day percentage gain in nearly a year.
+U.S. stocks ended sharply higher on Wednesday after the Federal Reserve delivered a widely expected interest-rate hike, and the S&P 500 recorded its biggest one-day percentage gain in nearly two years.

 Stocks initially see-sawed after the announcement, then the indexes strengthened.
 The S&P 500's advance of almost 3% was the strongest since May 18, 2020.
 The Federal Reserve on Wednesday raised its benchmark overnight interest rate by half a percentage point and said it would begin shrinking the central bank's $9 trillion asset portfolio next month in an effort to further lower inflation.